Siege of Yorktown (1862): Union advance and Lee's Mill

 On April 4, 1862, the Union Army pushed through Magruder's initial line of defense but the following day encountered his more effective Warwick Line.
 The nature of the terrain made it difficult to determine the exact disposition of the Confederate forces.
 McClellan estimated that the Confederates had 15 to 18,000 troops in the defensive line.
 Accounts by Magruder's soldiers indicate he marched his troops back and forth throughout his lines as a ruse to make his forces look stronger.
 "This morning we were called out by the 'Long roll' and have been traveling most of the day, seeming with no other view than to show ourselves to the enemy at as many different points of the line as possible," a Louisiana soldier recorded in his diary.
 Magruder's own reports, however, do not mention this.
 Word of Magruder's deception reached Richmond nevertheless, with Mary Chestnut noting in her diary, "It was a wonderful thing how he played his ten thousand before McClellan like fireflies and utterly deluded him..."
 On 6–7 April, McClellan estimated (given Magruder's reinforcements) that 30,000 troops were at Yorktown.
 Troops continued to arrive and on 20 April McClellan estimated "more than 80,000" were at Yorktown.

 McClellan had five divisions available and advanced in two columns.
 The 4th Corps of two divisions under Keyes advanced towards Lee's Mill, whilst the 3rd Corps of two divisions under Heintzelman advanced towards Yorktown proper.
-He kept his last division (Sedgwick) in reserve to commit to either column.
+He kept the 2nd Corps division under (Sedgwick) in reserve to commit to either column.
 The lead division of Keyes' corps under Brigadier General W.F.
 Smith contacted the position at Lee's Mill in the early afternoon of the 5th.
 Smith had two brigades (Davidson and Hancock) and a battery (Wheeler's) to hand and attempted to suppress the superior enemy artillery.
 He lost the firefight and despite an order from McClellan to Keyes "to attack with all his force if only with the bayonet", Smith withdrew back to Warwick Court House.
 The 3rd Corps advanced directly towards Yorktown, but were stopped by heavy artillery fire.